microsoft/entra-verifiedid-wallet-library-ios/README.md

 let validationResult = verifiedIdRequirement.validate()
 ```

-Once all of the requirements are fulfilled, you can double check that the request has been satisfied by calling the isSatisfied method on the request object.
+Once all of the requirements are fulfilled, you can double check that the request has been satisfied by calling the `isSatisfied` method on the request object.
 ```Swift
 let isSatisfied = await presentationRequest.isSatisfied()
 ```

 Then, complete the request using the complete method.
-For a presentation, if the request is successful, it will Void wrapped in a Result.
-If the request failed, it will return an error wrapped in a Result.
 ```Swift
 let result = await presentationRequest.complete()
 ```